Xiaomi: Since 2021

 In December 2022, Xiaomi announced that the global cumulative sales of the Redmi Note series had exceeded 300 million units.

 On 28 February 2023, Redmi released a 300W fast charging technology, claiming that it can charge a 4100mAh battery by 10% in just 3 seconds, 50% in 2 minutes and 13 seconds, and fully charge it within 5 minutes.

 In September 2023, Huawei and Xiaomi announced they reached a global patent cross-licensing agreement that covers multiple communications technologies including 5G.

+In April 2025, Xiaomi announced its venture into large-scale AI models with the introduction of MiMo, marking a shift toward deep AI integration in its product lineup.

 In May 2025, Lei Jun announced that the 3nm process mobile phone processor chip XRING O1 independently developed and designed by Xiaomi will be released soon.
 On 22 May, XRING O1 was officially released and installed on Xiaomi 15S Pro and Xiaomi Pad 7 Ultra.

 On 26 June 2025, Xiaomi Auto's first SUV model Xiaomi YU7 was officially launched.

+In October 2025, Xiaomi quietly launched a short-drama app in China called Watch Short Dramas (Weiguan Duanju), distributed via Xiaomi’s own app store and promoted as an ad-free, free-to-watch catalogue; reports said it had reached about 20,000 downloads shortly after release.

 In 2025, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked Xiaomi's number of patent applications published under the PCT System as 8th in the world, with 1,889 patent applications being published during 2024.

+On 18 April 2026, Xiaomi released a trillion-parameters Large Language Model, MiMo-V2-Pro and Lei Jun announced that the company planned to invest at least US$8.7 billion in artificial intelligence over the following three years.

 Corporate affairs

 Business trends

-The key trends for Xiaomi are (as of the financial year ending December 31):
+The key trends for Xiaomi are (as of the financial year ending 31 December):